KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 * recursive self-improvement may accelerate the transition;
 * and multi-agent collectives may become superintelligent,

-then the discourse is not merely using a pre-existing acronym.
+then the discourse is not merely invoking a pre-existing acronym.

 It is entering a layered intelligence architecture.